ebosko/BIOS-Thesis/README.md

 **Analyst: Edward Bosko; University of Colorado, Anschutz Medical Campus, Aurora, CO**

-This is the repository for my Thesis project, involving the study of Non-Tuberculous Mycobacteria Lung Disease (NTM-LD) in a cohort of 166 subjects.
+This is the repository for my Thesis project, involving the study of CT images from a cohort of 166 subjects with Non-Tuberculous Mycobacteria Lung Disease (NTM-LD).
 Our research questions of interest were as follows:

 1. Are there differences in the frequencies and severities for each of the specific CT features among the lung lobes in NTM-LD?
 2. Are there differences in (1) between MAC-LD and M. abscessus-LD?